Christo Grozev: Navalny

+YouTube Channel

+Since November 2024, Grozev has hosted a YouTube channel titled The Christo Files, in which he discusses aspects of his work, which he characterises as “data-driven investigative journalism.”

-Russian wanted list
+Russian wanted list and target

 On 26 December 2022 the Ministry of Internal Affairs of Russia announced that Grozev was on its "wanted" list without disclosing the reason.
 According to Russian state-owned domestic news agency RIA Novosti, a criminal case was opened against Grozev for "spreading fakes".
 On 21 April 2023 Moscow ordered his arrest in absentia.
 RIA cited a law enforcement source as saying Grozev was accused of facilitating the escape of Roman Dobrokhotov, the editor of a Russian news outlet The Insider, who left Russia in 2021.